Panda-Lewandowski/awesome-ai-forensics/README.md

 - Sprint plans, feature breakdowns, coding guidelines, test reports — often Markdown, often committed
 - **The language of the documentation**, not of the code.
 In VoidLink this, not code style, carried the attribution
 - Choice of IDE and model; build and test infrastructure
-- **Reproduction as proof**: Check Point re-ran the same documentation through the same IDE workflow and obtained near-identical code.
-If a project is reproducible from its specification, code stylometry has nothing left to attribute
+- **Reproduction as a plausibility test** *(attribution inference — handle with care)*: Check Point re-ran the same documentation through the same IDE workflow and obtained code closely resembling the original.
+This shows the artifacts are **compatible** with that workflow and that the specification, not the code, carries the distinguishing detail.
+It does not establish who produced the original or how.
+The vendor writes about resemblance and reproducibility, not proof of origin

 ---

 ## Level 2 — AI ran the commands

 One human, one session, the model executing.
+Many mainstream agents persist substantial local session state — prompts, tool calls, results and file changes. **Completeness varies by tool, version, configuration and failure mode**: truncation, context compaction, retention settings, crashes and manual editing all leave gaps.

-Every mainstream agent writes a complete record of what it did to local disk.
-This is the richest evidence base in the whole list — and the one most often missed, because it sits in the *operator's* profile, not on the victim.
+This is still the richest evidence base in the list, and the one most often missed — because it sits in the *operator's* profile, not on the victim.

 ### Claude Code